cedar-ave/resume-generator/README.md

 ### Customize the template file

-Customize code in `_layouts/default` to change section titles and the order of information.
+Customize code in `_layouts/default.html` to change section titles and the order of information.

 ### Generate the resume

 1. Run `bundle exec jekyll serve` at root.
 2. Run `./pandoc.sh` at root.

 The Word document is output in the `output` directory.
+The document's styles are drawn from `reference.docx`.
 To modify the styles, modify `reference.docx`.
 See `--reference-doc` in the [Pandoc User Guide](https://pandoc.org/MANUAL.html).